esteevanderwalt/TwitterAnalysis/README.md

 - [x] [Outliers] (/TweetInfo/TweetOutliers.md)

 ####Understanding the [twitter accounts](/TweetInfo/TweetAccountInfo.md)
-Here we try to understand the unformation we have about twitter users
+Here we try to understand the information we have about twitter users
 - [ ] Amount of users in corpus
 - [ ] Account open dates of users
 - [ ] Tweet activity on the accounts